 8.8.
 Confidentiality.
 Each Party shall not disclose the terms of any Transaction to a third party (other than the Party's and its Affiliates' employees, lenders, counsel, accountants or prospective purchasers of any rights under any Transactions who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 The provisions of the Agreement other than the terms of any Transaction are not subject to this confidentiality obligation.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited in accordance with Section 8.3.
+Such confidentiality obligation shall terminate one (1) year after the termination of this Agreement.

+8.9 Processing.
+Gas sold hereunder, whether before or after delivery to the Delivery Point(s) subject to its obligation to reimburse Buyer for any reduction in the thermal content of such Gas due to the exercise of such rights.
+Seller shall have all risk of loss and assumes all liability during such processing and separation.

 The Parties have executed this Agreement in multiple counterparts to be construed as one effective as of the Effective Date.